-5.2 Dynamic Responses
+5.2 Dynamic Responses of Credit Spreads and Bank Lending

 To evaluate the dynamic impact of monetary policy on lending spreads and loan volumes, we estimate impulse response functions using local projections (LP) methods (Jordà, 2005), which are in general equivalent to those obtained via vector autoregression (VAR) models (Plagborg-Møller and Wolf, 2021).
 The LP method is flexible enough to accommodate a panel structure in a very simple and computationally convenient way.
 In practice, we estimate the following panel model: